-The Word 2007 links section of the Insert tab is great if you are writing a document that readers will be reading on the computer.
+Word 2010 Links section of the insert tab is great if you are writing a document that readers will be reading on the computer.
 These three buttons create links in your document that a reader can click on to jump to a website, booked marked section of your document, an email address, or another program.

 The link to Place in This Document selection will give you different options than are shown in the screen shot above.